Lando Norris says he will not treat Max Verstappen differently in title scrap

 But despite falling foul of the stewards in Mexico, a defiant Verstappen insists he will not change his aggressive approach, and he is likely to be crawling all over the back of Norris’ McLaren’s gearbox on the short downhill run to the opening chicane.

-British teenager Ollie Bearman was provided with a last-minute call-up for Friday’s running in Sao Paulo after Kevin Magnussen was ruled out through sickness.
+British teenager Ollie Bearman was provided with a last-minute call-up in Sao Paulo after Kevin Magnussen was ruled out of the event through sickness.

-Magnussen’s availability for the remainder of the weekend remains in doubt, with Bearman a certainty to at least contest the sprint race, and he impressed to haul his Haas into Q3.

 However, the 19-year-old’s sole lap in the final session was deleted after he exceeded track limits when he carried too much speed through the Senna Esses.
 He will start 10th, one spot clear of Lewis Hamilton after the Mercedes man failed to make it into the final phase.